bitcraze/aideck-gap8-examples/examples/other/nanocockpit/README.md

 ## ROS 2 viewer

-The package also ships a ROS 2 viewer (`ros_viewer`).
-It requires the `aideck_cpx_msgs` message package and a ROS 2 environment, which are not included here - see the upstream [nanocockpit](https://github.com/idsia-robotics/nanocockpit) repository.
+This example does not ship a ROS 2 viewer.
+Upstream nanocockpit has one, together with the `aideck_cpx_msgs` message package and the ROS 2 environment it needs - see the [nanocockpit](https://github.com/idsia-robotics/nanocockpit) repository.

 ## Expected results